otomer/we-pet/frontend/README.md

 # wetasty / Frontend

+Frontend application based on React and node.js.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 (For more details about the create react app package, see down section "Create React App")

 ### Prerequisites